An Analysis of the Economic System of Serbia

 What do the freedom indexes tell about the economic system of Serbia?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Serbia is ranked 59th globally and 35th in Europe indicating that the country has a moderately free economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Serbia scores approximately 64 out of 100 (as of 2026), indicating that the country has a moderately free economy.

 The Link Between Public Sector Employment and the Economic System of Serbia